Driver Jobs at Old Dominion Freight Line with Visa Sponsorship

 - (Bending/Stooping/Kneeling) Must be able to perform frequent squatting to handle, position and secure freight.
 Must be able to perform frequent crouching and kneeling to handle, position and secure freight, and conduct pre-trip inspections of trucks.

-- (Climbing) Must be able to enter and exit the vehicle's cab many times a day.
+- (Climbing) Must be able to enter and exit the forklift seat and the vehicle's cab many times a day.
 Cab floor level is generally 36 to 66 inches above ground level, with entry and exit achieved with the assistance of various configurations of steps and hand holds; also requires occasional bending, twisting, climbing, squatting, crouching and balancing.

-- Must be able to grip with right, left or both hands to use handles to get in and out of the truck, holding tablet, using pallet jacks or hand trucks, holding the steering wheel, securing straps, cardboard, airbags, etc.
+- Must be able to grip with right, left or both hands to use handles to get in and out of the forklift, holding tablet, using pallet jacks or hand trucks, controlling and pushing the buttons on the forklift, holding the steering wheel, securing straps, cardboard, airbags, etc.

 - Must be able to pinch fingers on the right, left or both hands to shrink wrap, secure and unsecure straps, utilize clip boards, utilize tablets, etc.